CCI-MOC/hil/docs/testing.md

 run the deployment tests, you must do the following:

 * Write a `testsuite.cfg` reflecting your environment.
-Copy `testsuite.cfg.default` and edit.
+Copy `examples/testsuite.cfg-deployment` and edit.
 In particular, you will need to load the extensions for your switch drivers and the corresponding network allocator (see `drivers.md`), and specify extension-specific options.
 * Write a `site-layout.json` describing the layout of your environment.
-  The file `site-layout.json.example` provides an example.
+  The file `examples/site-layout.json` provides an example.
 Here is a full description of the file format:

 `site-layout.json` must contain a single json object, with two fields: